Connie Bonaros

 Constadina Bonaros is an Australian politician.
-A former advisor to Nick Xenophon, she was elected as an SA-Best member of the South Australian Legislative Council at the 2018 state election.
-Bonaros is the sole remaining parliamentary representative for SA-Best.
+A former advisor to Nick Xenophon, she was elected as an SA Best member of the South Australian Legislative Council at the 2018 state election.
+One of two SA Best members elected, she was the sole representative for the party after Frank Pangallo defected in 2023.
+She stood for re-election at the 2026 state election, but was unsuccessful.
+Bonaros is currently the CEO of Seafood Industry South Australia.